apache/maven-site/content/markdown/maven-jsr330.md

 - [Plexus to Guice Part 2][p2g2]
 - [Plexus to Guice Part 3][p2g3]

-If you are interested in migrating from Plexus to Sisu, Sisu has a [Plexus Migration documentation][SisuPlexusMigration] that is done for you.
+If you are interested in migrating from Plexus to JSR-330, Sisu has a [Plexus Migration documentation][SisuPlexusMigration] that is done for you.

 ## How to use JSR-330